mfjkri/tp/docs/UserGuide.md

 Too many schedules?
 Don't worry!<br>

-Upcoming and past schedules are displayed as separate lists.<br><br>
+Schedules are sorted in order of closest to current date.<br><br>

-Schedules are also sorted in order of closest to current date:
+Additionally, upcoming and past schedules are displayed as separate lists:

-* Upcoming schedules are sorted in ascending order with the most immediate schedules, at the very top.
+- Upcoming schedules are sorted in ascending order with the most immediate schedules, at the very top.
-* Schedules that are before the current date on the other hand, are sorted in descending order, keeping the more recently passed schedules at the top of the "Schedules Before Today" list.<br><br>
+- Schedules that are before the current date on the other hand, are sorted in descending order, keeping the more recently passed schedules at the top of the "Schedules Before Today" list.

 **Note**: Schedules that fall on the current day are considered as upcoming schedules regardless of the start and end time.